-The Associate Dean for Student Affairs (Dr. Henry Lamberton).
-Dr. Lamberton is the initial point of contact for many School of Medicine students who want recommendations for personal counselors.
-Students are invited to contact the Dean of Students when they have questions or concerns of a personal nature or wish to have his recommendations for mental
+The Associate Dean for Student Affairs The Associate Dean for Student Affairs is the initial point of contact for many School of Medicine students who want recommendations for personal counselors.
+Students are invited to contact the Associate Dean of Student Affairs when they have questions or concerns of a personal nature or wish to have her recommendations for mental health professionals.
+The Associate Dean for Student Affairs does not do therapy or offer confidential counseling for students because of their dual role as an administrator as well as student advocate.

-Student Affairs (Dr. Lamberton's) Office Coleman Pavilion, Room A1108 (909) 558-4630
+Student Affairs Office Coleman Pavilion, Room A1108 (909) 558-4630